 7 top last minute holidays to book abroad

-Hungary’s capital Budapest is beautiful due to its collection of historical sites.
+Hungary’s capital Budapest is beautiful place for a last minute city break due to its collection of historical sites.
 Be greeted by warm hospitality, and enjoy a natural bath, while being pampered within one of many spas (there are 123 thermal water springs to choose from).
 After a day admiring Budapest’s amazing architecture and magical castles, sip hot goulash soup, one of Hungary’s traditional dishes.

-Amsterdam is a great European city for a last minute holiday via Eurostar or a coach holiday in the spring.
-After your arrival, relax on a charming canal boat to drift past the city’s iconic merchant houses – you could also do so on foot.
+Amsterdam is a great European city for a last minute holiday via Eurostar.
+A river cruise or coach holiday in spring is also a treat when you can admire tulip fields and grand gardens.
+However, if you’re in Amsterdam for just a weekend book a relaxing canal boat ride through the city to drift past iconic merchant houses – or capture them on camera by foot.
 Enjoy browsing around art museums?
 Spend a day at some of the most famous in the world, like Van Gogh’s.
 Love flowers and gardening?
 Visit the ‘Garden of Europe’ – Keukenhof Park.

 Thinking about last minute holidays for you and your partner?
 Try Ireland.
 You could book a last minute spa break or wellness retreat that’ll provide many benefits in County Kerry, Mayo, or Donegal along the coast.
 For a slice of ‘the Craic’, experience Ireland’s true character by visiting Dublin to watch live music in a traditional Irish pub.